 There are three simple principles that will make your life much easier if your sight is poor.
 Try to make things: Bigger – Bolder – Brighter – and you’ll find it easier to do everyday tasks and enjoy life.

 The larger something is, the easier it is to see.
-If you struggle using the phone, check out resources like the RNIB shop: you can find phones with large numbers on large buttons, as well as watches with large clear numbers, easy to see kitchen scales, and large print games like scrabble.
+If you struggle with tasks such as using the phone, check out resources like the RNIB shop: where you can find phones with large numbers on large buttons, watches with large clear numbers, easy to see kitchen scales, and large print games like scrabble.

-A magnifier makes things bigger and easier to use too.
-There are many different types of magnifying glass, so you should get advice about which one will help you.
+A magnifier makes the things you want to see bigger and usually clearer.
+Although magnifiers are easier to use and transport than other aids there are many different types of magnifying glass, so you should get advice about which one will help you.
 There are techniques to learn to make the most out of any magnifier.
-A registered dispensing optician is trained to advise on low vision and help you learn to use the sight you have.
+An optician is trained to advise on low vision and help you learn to use the sight you have.

 Bold lines are easier to see than faint ones, so to make it easier at home why not buy a pack of black marker pens with a medium thick or thick nib.
 This will allow you to write notes more easily and read back what you have written.

 If you struggle with navigating your home, think about whether you can use bold black or white lines to help.
 A contrast strip on the edge of a stair can make it stand out, and contrasting tape on hard corners can save you from knocking yourself each time you pass.